RabbyHub/Rabby/docs/ui.md

 - `browser action popup page`

-  when user click the icon besides browser address bar, this page will show up.
+  when user clicks the icon besides browser address bar, this page will show up.

 - `notification page`

-  when dapp request user interaction. some like `sign`, `connect`, this page will show in a seperate window.
+  when dapp requests user interaction. some like `sign`, `connect`, this page will show in a separate window.

 - `tab page`

-  when the extension needs more space to ensure user can get information easily, it will open a browser tab to disaply content.
+  when the extension needs more space to ensure user can get information easily, it will open a browser tab to display content.

-these pages share the same code. in the start of `ui` show, the extension will try to execute `getBackgroundWindow` first.
+these pages share the same code. at the start of `ui` show, the extension will try to execute `getBackgroundWindow` first.

 all operations about wallet are mounted in the `background window.wallet`.